gem5bootcamp/latin-america-2024/homework/cache-coherence/README.md

 In this exercise, you can find all the board related components under the directory `components` and the workload under the directory `workloads`.
 You can use them by importing them to your gem5 configuration.

 In this exercise, we will use the `gem5-mesi` to run our experiments.
-For exampole:
+For example:

 ```command
 gem5-mesi [your config]